bogdanmic/git-flow-feature-arc-UNSUPPORTED/README.md

  		git flow feature finish   # it executes "arc amend" at the beginning of the normal process

 I hope this is clear enough.
 If not, ask and maybe i will listen :)

+#### Works on
+It works on mac and other linux based systems.
+Don't know about widows though.